 The history

 Now, for its spooky past.
 The website claims that the area’s “history of tragedy and death” could certainly translate into some modern-day hauntings.
-Simon Fraser himself once called the narrow passage an “awesome gorge” and that he’d “encountered the gates of hell.”
+Simon Fraser once called the narrow passage an “awesome gorge” and said he’d “encountered the gates of hell.”
 Thus, the first written history of Hell’s Gate was recorded.

 “The early 1800′s and 1900′s provide several tales of peril and dismay for the men and women who came here to challenge mother nature.
 Their goals varied from exploration, gold-seeking or attempting to build a better future for Canada,” states the website.